oOo0oOo/leanclient/README.md

 # leanclient

-Python client to interact with the Lean theorem prover language server.
+leanclient is a thin wrapper around the native Lean language server.

-## WIP!

-Ready for use soon.
+It enables interaction with a Lean language server instance running in a subprocess.

-### Planned Features
+## Key Features

+- **Interact**: Query and change lean files.
+- **Thin wrapper**: Directly expose the `Lean Language Server <https://github.com/leanprover/lean4/tree/master/src/Lean/Server>`_ via the `LSP <https://microsoft.github.io/language-server-protocol/specifications/lsp/3.17/specification/>`_.
+- **Synchronous**: Requests block until a response is received.
+- **Fast**: During `make test-profile` more than 99% of time is spent waiting for a server response.

+Check out the [documentation](https://leanclient.readthedocs.io) for more information.

+## Work in Progress

+**Not compatible** with Lean 4.15.0 (stable) yet.

-- Smaller architecture, API and config changes
+- The API is not stable.
+- There are many missing features.
+- Needs more testing with different setups.

+### Next Features

-- Proper documentation & examples
+- Documentation: Tutorial & examples
-- Publishing on pipy -> Installation via pip
+- Publishing on pipy

 ### Potential Features